haihguo/wbccode/README.md

-# wbccode
+# Code Descriptions of the manuscripts "Onshore Intensification of Subtropical Western Boundary Currents in a Warming Climate"

-Code Descriptions of the manuscripts "Onshore Intensification of Subtropical Western Boundary Currents in a Warming Climate"
+This document provides the code employed in the research manuscript titled "Onshore Intensification of Subtropical Western Boundary Currents in a Warming Climate."
+For any inquiries or clarifications, please do not hesitate to reach out to Dr. Haihong Guo, a Postdoctoral Researcher at Laoshan Laboratory (Email: ghh@stu.ouc.edu.cn).

-This document provides a detailed description of the code used in the manuscript titled "Onshore Intensification of Subtropical Western Boundary Currents in a Warming Climate."
-If you have any questions or encounter any uncertainties, please feel free to contact Dr. Haihong Guo, a Postdoctoral Researcher at Laoshan Laboratory (Email: ghh@stu.ouc.edu.cn).
+The Python (.py) codes were executed using Python 3.10.8 and necessitated additional packages downloaded from conda-forge, which are listed within the codes.
+Moreover, the "mitgcm" directory incorporates configurations tailored for the idealized model runs.

-The Python (.py) codes were executed using Python 3.10.8 and required additional packages downloaded from conda-forge (listed in the codes).
-The code utilized data located in the "data" directory, which includes all the input data necessary for the execution.
-Additionally, the "mitgcm" directory contains configurations for the idealized model runs.
+The data utilized in the code can be downloaded from Google Drive [https://drive.google.com/drive/folders/1GzvjD_nw_LnyTIyMu57cYJruGkv9uuO9?usp=sharing].

 Code Descriptions: